 Sometimes, homeowners facing foreclosure opt to go the short sale route.
 In a nutshell, a short sale is an agreement between the homeowner and the mortgage lender, whereby the lender allows the homeowner to sell the home for an amount less than what's actually owed on the loan.
 But if you complete a short sale, you might face tax consequences.

 In a short sale, the difference between the total mortgage debt and the sale price is the "deficiency."
 For example, say your lender approves a short sale in the amount of $300,000, but you owe $325,000 on the loan.
 The difference—$25,000—is the deficiency.

 If your mortgage lender forgives the deficiency after a short sale, you might owe federal taxes on the forgiven amount because it's considered income by the IRS.
 (That additional income might also affect your state taxes.)
 The rationale behind this is that a borrower who is relieved from the obligation to repay a debt has, in essence, received income.
 For a homeowner struggling to make ends meet, the prospect of owing money to the IRS makes a short sale much less inviting.

 You might be able to exclude all or a portion of the forgiven amount from your income under the Qualified Principal Residence Indebtedness (QPRI) exclusion, if all of the following requirements are met:

 As of December 31, 2020, you can exclude up to $750,000 ($375,000 if married and filing separately).
 Before this date, taxpayers could exclude $2 million ($1 million if you're married and filing separately).
-Debt forgiven on second homes, vacation homes, and rental properties does not qualify for the exclusion.
+Debt forgiven on second homes, vacation homes, and rental properties doesn't qualify for the exclusion.
 Additionally, canceled debt on credit cards and auto loans doesn't qualify.

 There are several instances when the IRS does not require canceled debt to be treated as income: